cran/FMAT/README.md

 ### Notes

--   Improvements are ongoing, especially for adaptation to more diverse (less popular) BERT models.
+-   Improvements are ongoing, especially for more diverse (less popular) BERT models.
--   If you find bugs or have problems using the functions, please report them at [GitHub Issues](https://github.com/psychbruce/FMAT/issues) or send me an email.
+-   If you have problems using the functions, please report at [GitHub Issues](https://github.com/psychbruce/FMAT/issues).

 ## Guidance for GPU Acceleration

 By default, the `FMAT` package uses CPU to enable the functionality for all users.
-But for advanced users who want to accelerate the pipeline with GPU, the `FMAT_run()` function now supports using a GPU device, about **3x faster** than CPU.
+But for advanced users who want to accelerate the pipeline with GPU, the `FMAT_run()` function supports using a GPU device.

 Test results (on the developer's computer, depending on BERT model size):